The Challenge in Illuminating the Invisible: Constraining LyC Escape with Bayesian Modelling and Symbolic Regression: Symbolic and Linear Regression

 \subsection{Training Data}

-We generate a training set of synthetic photometric and emission line measurements using \texttt{Prospector}, based on the parameter grid outlined in Table~\ref{tab:sr_training_grid}, resulting in 4.95 million samples.
-We decide on generating them based on the more complex \texttt{d3log20} model, resulting in a larger variety of spectra.
+We generate a training set of synthetic photometric and emission line measurements using \texttt{Prospector}, based on the parameter grid outlined in Table~\ref{tab:sr_training_grid}, resulting in 21870 samples.
+We decide on generating them based on best performing model \texttt{d2UniNoScale}.

-To determine which observables are most informative for predicting the escape fraction, we first perform a feature importance analysis using a Random Forest regressor.
-We include a variety of observables that would be accessible at high redshift; the UV $\beta$-slope, the [O\,\textsc{ii}] and [O\,\textsc{iii}] line fluxes (tracing the hardness of the ionizing radiation), and the H$\alpha$ and H$\beta$ lines to capture the Balmer decrement, a proxy for dust attenuation.
-The model is trained on the full parameter set along with the associated observables.
-The results indicate that the most important observable is the UV $\beta$-slope, followed by the H$\alpha$ line, the Balmer decrement (H$\alpha$/H$\beta$), H$\beta$, and the [O\,\textsc{ii}]/[O\,\textsc{iii}] ratio.
-Based on this analysis, we restrict the inputs to the symbolic regression model to only those observables identified as most predictive of the escape fraction: $\beta$, H$\alpha$/H$\beta$ and [O\,\textsc{ii}]/[O\,\textsc{iii}].
-We compute weights based on each sample’s location in the prior space of the varied physical parameters, which include stellar metallicity, the relative dust attenuation around young stars ($\tau_1/\tau_2$), diffuse dust attenuation ($\tau_2$), dust attenuation curve slope, gas-phase ionization parameter, and gas-phase metallicity, resulting in a distribution of $-35 < \log_{10}(f_\mathrm{esc}^\mathrm{LyC}) < 0$.
+To identify which observables are most informative for predicting the escape fraction, we perform a feature-importance analysis using a Random Forest regressor applied to quantities accessible at high redshift.
+The resulting feature importances show that the UV $\beta$ slope dominates the predictive power, followed by the Balmer-line diagnostics.
+Guided by this ranking, we restrict the symbolic regression model to this reduced set of observables, which trace dust attenuation and the ionizing spectrum and are additionally motivated by the parameters exhibiting the strongest Kendall's $\tau$ correlations (Tab.~\ref{tab:tau_results}), together with the widely used [O,\textsc{ii}]/[O,\textsc{iii}] diagnostic.
+To avoid scale-dependent features, all emission-line fluxes are expressed as dimensionless ratios normalised by H$\beta$; the full feature set is $\{\beta,\,\log_{10}(F_{\rm H\alpha}/F_{\rm H\beta}),\,\log_{10}(F_{[\rm O\,\textsc{iii}]}/F_{[\rm O\,\textsc{ii}]})\}$ together with their squares.
+We compute weights based on each sample’s location in the prior space of the varied physical parameters, which include stellar metallicity, the relative dust attenuation around young stars ($\tau_1/\tau_2$), diffuse dust attenuation ($\tau_2$), dust attenuation curve slope, gas-phase ionization parameter, and gas-phase metallicity, resulting in a distribution of $-10 < \log_{10}(f_\mathrm{esc}^\mathrm{LyC}) < 0$.
 The adopted priors are listed in Table~\ref{tab:priors}.
-Although we vary the prior on \texttt{frac\_obrun}, we find that it has no significant effect on the regression result and therefore exclude it from the weight computation.